and Fridays, Room 223,

 Final exam: 25%

-In cases of serious emergencies or University-sanctioned schedule conflicts, make-up exams will be given if I am notified in advance.
+In cases of serious emergencies or University-sanctioned schedule conflicts, make-up exams will be given if we are notified in advance.
 Only in cases of serious medical or personal emergencies will a make-up exam be given if we are not notified in advance, and a note from a physician or the Dean's office will be required.
 Message: Show up and take your exams at their scheduled time!

 required to adhere to the